 Characteristic woodpecker damage often looks like a series of small, deep holes in a horizontal or vertical line.
 Alternatively, there may be larger nesting holes.
 You’ll usually know the damage comes from woodpeckers rather than insects based on the accompanying noise and the regularity of the holes.

-Although woodpeckers won’t find food or shelter in structures like metal chimneys or gutters, they may find that drumming on these produces a much louder sound — the better to claim their territory with.
+Although woodpeckers won’t find food or shelter in structures like metal chimneys or gutters, they may find that drumming on these produces a much louder sound—the better to claim their territory with.
 This probably won’t do much overall damage to your home, but it’ll give you a headache in short order.
+In general, how animals get into your home is an issue that’s worth solving.

-As with all bird pests, you don’t want to kill woodpeckers.
+• As with all bird pests, you don’t want to kill woodpeckers.
 They’re important parts of the ecosystem, and they’re beautiful and interesting birds.
-Additionally, in the US, they’re protected by the Migratory Bird Act of 1918 (even though they don’t migrate).
+Additionally, in the United States, they’re protected by the Migratory Bird Act of 1918 (even though they don’t migrate).
 Instead of eliminating them, you want to direct their focus away from your home and landscaping.

 Three Ways to Get Rid of Woodpeckers

 If you’re still having problems after you’ve removed this food source, give the woodpeckers something else to eat.
 These birds like to eat suet, a product made from cow fat, particularly in the late fall, winter, and early spring when other food is scarce.
-You can set up a bird feeder near where the woodpeckers are currently feeding to attract them to a different meal.
+Set up a bird feeder near where the woodpeckers are currently feeding to attract them to a different meal.
 After a day or so, begin gradually moving the feeder away from your home by a few feet each day.
-You can remove the feeder completely once summer arrives and the birds are trained to avoid your home.
+Remove the feeder completely once summer arrives and the birds are trained to avoid your home.

 Finally, woodpeckers do eat fruits and berries as well, so you can plant fruit trees and bushes around the perimeter of your yard, well away from your house, to divert the birds’ attention from your home.